Skip to content

 Arrivals

-VFR helicopters are generally processed via by one of Sydney's Helicopter Routes.
+VFR helicopters are generally processed via by one of Sydney's Helicopter Routes (see above).
 IFR helicopters should conform to fixed wing ops and be processed via an appropriate runway.

 YZD: "Sydney Tower, helicopter YZD, JIBN, A005, received Tango, request Cape Banks 5 Inbound"